 What is Applesauce?

-While applesauce is probably a common ingredient that most of us know about, not everyone uses it, or even knows what it actually means.
 Basically, applesauce (or sometimes also called “apple sauce”), is a sauce made of pureed stewed apples, which can be made with or without the apple skins, and can be sweetened or spiced.

-Applesauce, or apple puree, is commonly fed to babies when they first begin to eat, but it is also commonly served as a side dish alongside meats such as pork chops.
+Apple sauce, or apple puree, is commonly fed to babies when they first begin to eat, but it is also commonly served as a side dish alongside meats such as pork chops.

 You can even eat it on its own as a delicious snack!
 I mean, what’s not to love about a big spoonful of warm applesauce?
 So, so good!